mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

+---
+title: "Shobogenzo: Genjokoan – Talk 2"
+description: June 7, 1987 Dharma Talk by Dainin Katagiri Roshi
+---

 [Previous](1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-2) –
 [Home](index#genjokoan-lecture-2) –
 [Next](1987-06-20-Manas)

+**This transcript is still in rough draft form.**

+Listen: <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/egolessness-lecture-2" target="_blank">Original Recording</a> |
+<a class="nr-custom-trigger">NaturalReader</a>

 ---
-# Shobogenzo: Genjokoan – Talk 2
-## June 7, 1987 Dharma Talk by Dainin Katagiri Roshi
-#### Transcribed by Kikan Michael Howard

-**This transcript is still in rough draft form.**

-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/egolessness-lecture-2" target="_blank">Listen to the original recording</a>

-<a class="nr-custom-trigger">Listen using NaturalReader</a>

 <a name="000"></a>
 ##### 0:00 start of recording